March 31, 2020

 Thrombocytopenia-absent radius (TAR) syndrome is a rare disorder that is present at birth (congenital).
 It is characterized by low levels of platelets in the blood (thrombocytopenia) and absence (aplasia) of the long, thin bones of the forearms (radii).
 Other abnormalities are often present including additional skeletal defects such as absence or underdevelopment of the other bone of the forearm (ulna), structural malformations of the heart (congenital heart defects), and kidney (renal) defects.
 Affected individuals may be abnormally short for their age (short stature) and exhibit cow’s milk intolerance.
 TAR syndrome is inherited as an autosomal recessive genetic disorder and caused by deletion and/or mutations in the RBM8A gene.

 TAR syndrome can potentially affect multiple systems of the body, but it is especially associated with blood (hematological) and bone (skeletal) abnormalities.
 The two main findings are thrombocytopenia and radial aplasia.
 A variety of additional symptoms also occur.
-The specific symptoms vary from case to case.
+The specific symptoms vary from patient to patient.
 Affected individuals will not have all of the symptoms listed below.
 Some symptoms improve over time and may cause little or no problems in adulthood.
 Most affected individuals have normal intelligence, are able live independently, and many have married and have had their own children.

 Approximately 90 percent of affected individuals develop symptoms related to low levels of the platelets in the blood during the first year of life.
 Platelets are specialized blood cells that clump together to form clots to stop bleeding.
 In TAR syndrome certain specialized cells in the bone marrow known as megakaryocytes are defective or improperly developed (hypoplastic).
 Megakaryocytes normally develop into platelets.
 The normal maturation of megakaryocytes into platelets does not occur in individuals with TAR syndrome, causing the low levels of platelets, which may be referred to as (hypomegakaryocytic thrombocytopenia).
 The exact reason why megakaryocytes fail to develop into platelets is unknown.